QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 society.
 The most famous and widely used model is the Bass diffusion model
 @bass_new_1969.
 Since Frank Bass proposed the new product diffusion model in 1969, the Bass model has had a profound impact on the research of new product adoption and technology diffusion.

+In the Bass diffusion model, p (innovation coefficient) and q (imitation coefficient) are two core parameters.
+The p represents the probability that a potential adopter will adopt an innovation independently, reflecting external influences (such as advertising) and the behavior of early adopters, and is usually small (0.01-0.03).
+And q represents the probability that a potential adopter will adopt an innovation under the influence of existing adopters, reflecting internal influences (such as word of mouth) and follower behavior, and is usually large (0.3-0.5).

 The model describes the diffusion process of new products through a simple differential equation:

 $ "dF"(t) / "dt" = (p + q F(t))(1 - F(t)) $ <label:bass>

 where F(t) represents the cumulative adopter ratio, and p and q represent the innovation and imitation coefficients, respectively.

 The solutuion of the Bass model is:
 $ F(t) = 1 - exp(-(p + q)t) / (1 + q/p exp(-(p + q)t)) $ <label:bassfull>